About CORA

 1. HEALING!

 Everyone deserves healing, love, and wholeness.
 We seek to make cacao as a plant medicine accessible to everyone.
-In ethically producing the highest quality cacao, we create a system where farmers reap the spoils of their labor while users nourish their mind, their body, and their soul!
+In ethically producing the highest quality cacao, we create a system where farmers reap the spoils of their labor while users nourish their mind, body, and soul!

 2. RESPECT!